rafaelvzago/ssh-secret-keeper/docs/IMPLEMENTATION_SUMMARY.md

-# SSH Vault Keeper - Implementation Summary
+# SSH Secret Keeper - Implementation Summary

 ## Project Overview

-SSH Vault Keeper is a complete, production-ready solution for securely backing up SSH keys and configuration to HashiCorp Vault.
+SSH Secret Keeper is a complete, production-ready solution for securely backing up SSH keys and configuration to HashiCorp Vault.
 The implementation provides enterprise-grade security with a user-friendly CLI interface.

 ## 🎯 Implementation Status: COMPLETE ✅